Object oriented design in Python

 Summary

-• Encapsulation, composition, inheritance, abstraction
+• Key principles: encapsulation, composition, inheritance, abstraction